 Alan Rogers is President of the 1155 Canyon Condominium Association.
 He and his wife, Linda, live and own in downtown Boulder.
 He is an active Director on private company boards.
 He has been involved with the Alzheimer's Association National Capital Area Chapter, National Eagle Scout Association, National Association of Corporate Directors, Partners for Surgery and other volunteer organizations.
 Previously, he served as CEO of Command Information, Inc. Earlier he was an executive at CACI International and American Management Systems.
 Alan retired from the Air Force as a Major General where his assignments included NATO, The Joint Staff, and Strategic Air Command.
 He earned a BS from the USAFA and an MBA from Harvard Business School.

-Rachel is VP of MarComm for Quick Left, an award-winning software consultancy and product company headquartered in Boulder, Colorado.
-Rachel has a rough time with idle time, so she also co-founded the Colorado Women’s Cycling Project, co-organizes MTN Tech Marketing Meetup Group, women’s committee member for the Bicycle Racing Association of Colorado (and former BoD member), and current advisory board member to the Denver Nordic Association, Opera Denver, and Inside the Orchestra.
+Rachel is VP of Marketing for Gorilla Logic, a software development company headquartered in Boulder, Colorado.
+Rachel has a rough time with idle time, so she also co-founded the Colorado Women’s Cycling Project, organizer for Boulder Startup Week, co-organizes MTN Tech Marketing Meetup Group, women’s committee member for the Bicycle Racing Association of Colorado (and former BoD member), and current advisory board member to the Denver Nordic Association, Opera Denver, and Inside the Orchestra.
 When she's not working, she’s an elite road and mountain biker, daily hot yoga addict, avid climber, trail runner, nordic skier, and is dabbling in biathlon after a failed attempt at motocross.

 Sam Sussman, along with his wife Cheryl, have owned Eight Days A Week for 32 years.
 Over three decades, Eight Days A Week has grown from a small general store to the high tech imaging and copy center it is today.
 From the first color copier in Boulder in 1977 to today's most state-of-the-art equipment, the Sussmans have kept Eight Days A Week on the cutting edge of technology in a friendly hometown atmosphere.
 The Sussmans have fostered strong ties within the community with participation and generous donations to many local charities and organizations such as ETown, EFAA, Parenting Place, Boulder Valley Women’s Health and KGNU radio.
 Sussman is a graduate of the University of Kentucky and has lived in Boulder for 36 years.